Man, 60, Gets Lengthy, Tangled Phone Charging Cable ‘Stuck In His Penis’ That He Inserted To ‘Scratch An Itch’

 A man recently got a phone charging cable “stuck in his penis” after he had inserted the three-foot-long phone accessory in an attempt to “scratch” an intense internal itch.
-According to the Sun on Friday, the 60-year-old Chinese OAP, old age pensioner, had actually walked into a hospital in China last Friday with the lengthy and tangled cable “hanging between his legs.”
+According to the Sun on Friday, the 60-year-old Chinese OAP, old age pensioner, had walked into a hospital in China last Friday with the lengthy and tangled cable “hanging between his legs.”

 The article goes on to say that staff at the Dalian Central Hospital, located over 500 miles southeast of the capital city of Beijing, were reportedly “stunned” when the man walked into the building and even more stunned to find out that the dangling cable was stuck in the man’s penis.
 According to the report, the Chinese man, who prefers to remain anonymous, admitted to inserting the cable into his penis to try to relieve an itch in his urethra.